raf-d/stock_level/README.md

 # stock_level
+Help to control stock level in your company.

-Controll stock level in your company
+You can add components, suppliers, products, recipients and control stock level in your warehouse.